-When the full timetable is operating there are 9 trains a day from Ayutthaya to Surin.
+There are currently 6 trains a day from Ayutthaya to Surin.

 - The fastest train service from Ayutthaya to Surin is Train #21 departing from Ayutthaya at 06:59 and scheduled to arrive in Surin 5 hours 10 minutes later at 12:09.

 - The slowest train service from Ayutthaya to Surin is Train #141 departing from Ayutthaya at 00:17 and scheduled to arrive in Surin 7 hours 9 minutes later at 07:26.

 Use the Search Box below to buy your train tickets from Ayutthaya to Surin: